CoryMcCartan/website/content/projects/president-2020/index.md

 information, and there will be less time for the race to be upended by an economic or political development.

-The outer band below is an **90% credible interval**, meaning that based on the information available at the time the forecast was made, there was an 90% chance that the Democrats would win a number of seats somewhere in that interval.
+The outer band above is an **90% credible interval**, meaning that based on the information available at the time the forecast was made, there was an 90% chance that the Democrats would win a number of seats somewhere in that interval.
 The inner band shows a **50% credible interval**.